-WE ARE GLOBAL LEADERS IN JOBS TO BE DONE RESEARCH with decades of experience
+WE ARE GLOBAL LEADERS IN JOBS TO BE DONE RESEARCH with decades of PRACTICAL experience

-Many of the greatest innovation successes can be traced back to a thorough understanding of customer needs.
-We use a theory called Jobs to be Done (JTBD) to precisely and effectively determine the root drivers of customer behavior—those functional and emotional goals that people want to achieve, even if they have not yet articulated them.
-Using the Jobs to be Done method, it becomes easy to see that people aren’t just buying a movie theater ticket, for example, but also indulgence, bonding, and a couple hours of entertainment for the kids on a rainy Saturday.
+Many of the greatest innovation successes – in both the B2C and B2B realms – can be traced back to a thorough understanding of customer needs.
+We use the Jobs to be Done framework to precisely and effectively determine the root drivers of customer behavior — those functional and emotional goals that people want to achieve, even if they have not yet articulated them.
+Using the Jobs to be Done framework, it becomes easy to see that people aren’t just buying a movie theater ticket, for example, but also indulgence, bonding, and a couple hours of entertainment for the kids on a rainy Saturday.

 Click here to read our explainer piece on Jobs to be Done.